 U-bent copper wires were nicely corroded and were covered with copper oxide(black color).

-My plan was to remove U-bent wires and glue on brand new conductive pads that were bought as a replacement to TV remote 🙂
+I planned to remove U-bent wires and glue on brand new conductive pads that were bought as a replacement for the TV remote 🙂

 Keyboard story continues

 If you think that was it then you are seriously wrong lol.

 My test setup below revealed that a lot of keys didn’t work at all.

 Some columns didn’t work and it looked like some address lines are broken.

 To investigate it, I’ve started to check the continuity between the keyboard PCB and the end of the connector membrane.

 Bingo! broken trace was found again!

 That was fixed by soldering a small wire over a trace.